-In June 2014, our board of directors established a compensation program for our Company's independent directors not serving as a designee of an investor under the Voting Agreement.
+In June 2014, our board of directors established a compensation program for our Company's independent directors not serving as a designee of an investor under our Second Amended and Restated Voting Agreement, or the Voting Agreement.
 Each such director will receive an annual retainer of \$150,000, payable at the director's election either 50% in cash and 50% in restricted stock units, or 100% in restricted stock units.
-We will also pay such directors the following cash fees for each quarter they chair one of the board committees: audit, \$6,250; compensation, \$2,500; and any other committee, \$1,875.
+We will also pay such directors the following cash fees for each quarter they chair one of the board committees: audit, \$6,250; compensation, \$2,500; and any other committee, \$1.875.

 In June 2014, our board of directors also adopted an Independent Director Agreement which requires our Company's non-employee directors, not serving as a designee of an investor under the Voting Agreement, to own stock in our Company with a cash value of \$225,000 or 3,750 shares, whichever is less.
 Such director need not own the requisite number of shares until he has completed three years of service as a director of our Company.
-If the ownership required is not met after the director has completed three years of service as a director of our Company, then all payments made to him by our Company will be entirely in the form of restricted stock units until the required ownership level is reached.
-For purposes of calculating the number of shares held by a director, shares that are owned directly are counted along with (a) shares over which the director has investment or voting power, and (b) shares that may be acquired pursuant to vested, in-the-money options to acquire Company stock.
+If the ownership requirement is not met after the director has completed three years of service as a director of our Company, then all payments made to him by our Company will be entirely in the form of restricted stock units until the required ownership level is reached.
+For purposes of calculating the number of shares held by a director, shares that are owned directly are counted along with (A) shares over which the director has investment or voting power, and (B) shares that may be acquired pursuant to vested, in-the-money options to acquire Company stock.
 Shares used to achieve the minimum director ownership requirement may not be pledged, used as security, or otherwise encumbered by a director.

-The following table sets forth the total compensation paid to each of our non-employee directors in 2014.
+The following table sets forth the total compensation paid to each of our non-employee directors in 2015.

-Name or Paid in Cash (\$) Stock Awards (\$) Total (\$) Douglas A. Dennerline - \$419,632(1) \$419,632 Joseph P. DiSabato - - - Ann H. Lamont - - - A. Lanham Napier - \$419,632(2) \$419,632 Francis J. Pelzer V \$25,000 \$181,113(3) \$206,113 Stephen M. Swad \$10,000 \$543,339(4) \$553,339
+Fees Earned

+or Paid in Stock

+Cash Awards Total

+Name (\$) (\$) (\$)

+Douglas A. Dennerline \$145,525(1) \$145,525

+Joseph P. DiSabato - - -

+Ann H. Lamont - - -

+A. Lanham Napier \$37,500 \$ 72,763(2) \$110,263

+Francis J. Pelzer V \$25,000 \$145,525(1)(3) \$170,525

+Stephen M. Swad \$10,000 \$145,525(1) \$155,525